curl/everything-curl/libcurl/sharing.md

 resume information for SSL connections to be able to resume a previous connection faster.

-`CURL_LOCK_DATA_CONNECT` - when set, this handle will use a shared connection cache and thus will probably be more likely to find existing connections to re-use etc, which may result in faster performance when doing multiple transfers to the same host in a serial manner.
+`CURL_LOCK_DATA_CONNECT` - when set, this handle uses a shared connection cache and thus is more likely to find existing connections to re-use etc, which may result in faster performance when doing multiple transfers to the same host in a serial manner.

 ## Locking